-Orthodox Christians for Life ("OCLife") was originally founded in 1986 by the Rev. Father Edward Pehanich, an Orthodox priest of the American Carpatho-Russian Diocese, the late Rev. Deacon John Protopapas of the Orthodox Church in America, and his wife, Matushka Valerie Protopapas, a prolific writer on sanctity of life issues.
+Orthodox Christians for Life ("OCLife") was originally founded in 1986 by the Rev. Father Edward Pehanich, the late Rev. Deacon John Protopapas, and his wife, Matushka Valerie Protopapas, a prolific writer on sanctity of life issues.

 The Orthodox Church has never wavered in its teaching that human life is sacred from the moment of conception, being made in the Image and Likeness of God, and that abortion is a grave assault against both mother and child.
 However, the original founders of OCLife identified a significant lack in understanding and acceptance of the Church’s teaching within Orthodox communities in the United States.

 OCLife was an active and successful grassroots effort for many years.
 Among other activities, OCLife produced various educational publications and newsletters; helped to establish regional chapters around the country; encouraged Orthodox participation in the March for Life in Washington, D.C.; and was instrumental in the coordination and creation of an Amicus Curiae Brief submitted to the United States Supreme Court in 1989 in the case of Planned Parenthood v.
 Webster, supporting the State of Missouri in an effort to overturn Roe v.
 Wade.

 Unfortunately, over time, the founders were unable to continue their work, and the organization fell dormant by the early 2000's.